joseasoler/tradergen/README.md

 **Slaver:** May have any alcohol type in stock instead of only beer.
 Has more variety of gluttonous food instead of just chocolate.
 Very cheap and very expensive bionics are less common.
 Ultratech bionics are infrequent.

-**Imperial:** Increased variety of joy buildings in stock.
+**Imperial(requires Royalty):** Increased variety of joy buildings in stock.
 Has some gluttonous food in stock.

 Some orbital trader types added by mods have received changes as well.
 In the cases of traders with limited stock or having way less total wealth than vanilla traders, an effort has been made to add stock which makes sense to them.
 Check the Mod support section for details.